wayland/OpenDeck/bin/sch/ModularDeck/README.md

 ## 3x3 Breakout Board

 **Description:** Has headers for 3x3 and 2x2 LED keypads (ie. each key has its own LED).
 The keypads have their own circuit boards (which do the diodes).

 **Intended use:** For places that do speaking events with one or more speakers giving a presentation on a stage.
-The idea is that the control surface can have say 8 different areas representing 8 areas on the stage.
-Four of those areas has a 3x3 keypad so that 9 devices can be turned on and off (lights, cameras pointing at them, microphones positioned there, HDMI from computers positioned there, and the like).
+-	**The space:** A stage with say 8 different areas (4 upstage, 4 downstage)
+-	**The control surface:** Has 8 different areas representing the stage areas
+-	**Each area:**
+	-	*Stage:* Has up to 9 devices (lights, microphones, cameras, HDMI computers) associated with it
+	-	*Control Surface:* Has 9 LED keys (3x3) representing the different devices.
 Some stage areas might warrant fewer devices, and only need a 2x2 keypad.
+There will also be extra buttons, LEDs, and some pots.

-If more are needed, simply chain more boards together (should work up to at least 2, hopefully 4).
+If more stage areas are needed, simply chain more boards together (should work up to at least 2, hopefully 4).

 ### Planning
 -	**Status:** Schematic complete, no PCB